This publication ethics is adapted based on the publishing ethics policy of COPE.

 Duties of Reviewers

 1. Confidentiality.
 Confidential information or ideas gained through peer review must be kept private and not utilized for personal gain.
 Reviewers are not allowed to discuss or share the review with others without permission from the editor.

 2. Objectivity Standard.
 Reviews should be conducted objectively supported by clear arguments and constructive feedback for the author.
 Personal criticism of the author is inappropriate.

 3. Timeliness.
 Reviewers only agree to review if they are sure they can do the review on time.
 If the assigned reviewer knows that it is impossible to meet the specified deadline, they should notify the editor immediately.

 4. Acknowledgement of References and Sources.
 Reviewers should identify the others’ works that have not been cited or quoted properly by the author.
-A reviewer should be alert to potential ethical issues in the manuscript and notify the editor about any substantial similarity or overlap between the manuscript under consideration and any other published paper the reviewer has personal knowledge.
+A reviewer should be alert to potential ethical issues in the manuscript and notify the editor about any substantial similarity or overlap between the manuscript under consideration and any other published paper the reviewer has personal knowledge of.